lhpdev/books-api/README.md

   * To delete book:
     ```
     method: delete
+    ```
+    ```
     url: '/api/books/1'
     ```

   * To get a specific collection
     ```
     method: get
+    ```
+    ```
     url: '/api/collections/2'
     ```

 * PS:
-  - The application is not completed covered with tests because I would need some extra time
   - The Search strategy used for this project is way too simple.
-With some extra time I would develop a feature using ElasticSearch to index the books into the ElasticSearch database and use it for the Searching end point which would result a much better search.
+With some extra time I would develop a feature using ElasticSearch to index the books into the ElasticSearch database and use it for the searching feature which would result a much better and flexible solution.
-  - Beyond unit tests there are also some association tests and inegration tests for the api results.
-Please check all rspec files.
+  - Beyond unit tests there are also some association tests and integration tests for the api results.
+Please check out all rspec files.